 De Soto reached the Mississippi River in May 1541.
 There were several towns on it, so he spent some time there.
 He then moved westward nearly as far as Oklahoma, but then decided there was no point in going further west.
 Anxious to find the ocean so that he could build ships and restore contact with the outside world, he returned to the Mississippi River in southeast Arkansas.
 There, he became sick.
 Knowing he did not have long to live, he nominated his second-in-command, Luis de Moscoso Alvarado, to become the new governor.
 The men then elected Alvarado as their leader, and De Soto died.
 Moscoso initially had him buried, but then decided that before continuing on, it would be better to exhume his body and dispose of it in the Mississippi River.

 With De Soto gone, there was little interest on Moscoso or anyone else's part in continuing to wander aimlessly around the continent looking for a grand native village to rob of its gold.
 The men, whose numbers had been reduced nearly by half from conflicts with natives, desertion, illness, and mishaps, only wanted to get out of La Florida alive.
 They were not sure, however, that the Mississippi River was their best way out.
 They did not know how far they would have to travel on it and whether there would be waterfalls or other such dangers.
 Furthermore, they knew that once they exited the river and entered the Gulf of Mexico, it was a long way to Panuco, the closest Spanish town on the coast.
-They also knew that if they walked southwest, they would eventually reach New Spain (Mexico).
+They also knew that if they walked southwest, they would eventually reach Mexico, which was then called New Spain.
 Moscoso obtained signed statements from his officers and captains declaring that they wished to walk to New Spain.